chazzox/discordify/README.md

 ## Running

 -   The script used to build is located in [this repo](https://github.com/chazzox/BetterDiscordPlugins).
--   Please clone that if first if you wish to contribute to repo and run `git submodule update --init`
+-   Please clone that if first if you wish to contribute to repo, install dependencies using your node package manager and run `git submodule update --init`